Goaten-31/youth-pulse/README.md

 ***
 ## Implementation:
 ### Requirements:
-To run this on your local machine, you must have the aforementioned stack the libs in [requirements.txt](requirements.txt), and the following datasets:
+To run this on your local machine, you must have the aforementioned stack, the libs in [requirements.txt](requirements.txt), and the following datasets:
  - **CSV:**
    - [Teen_Mental_Health_Dataset.csv]()